bellingcat/auto-archiver/docs/source/how_to/run_instagrapi_server.md

 ## 1. One-Time Local Setup

-This generates a session file using your login details so Instagram recognises your login.
+This generates a session file using your login details so Instagram recognises your login as authentic.
-This will be reused automatically by the script, and can also be passed to the Docker container.
+This will be reused automatically by the server script, and can also be passed to the Docker container.

 ### 🔧 Step-by-step: